February 26, 2020

-In 2009, the Spirit called us to do something about hunger in Cleveland Heights and Abundance Acres was born.
+In 2009, the Spirit called us to do something about hunger in Cleveland Heights and the seeds of our Food Pantry were planted.

-In 2011 the Spirit called us to do something about racial reconciliation and the Courageous Conversations on Race were born.
+In 2011 the Spirit called us to do something about racial reconciliation and Courageous Conversations on Race began.

-In 2011 the Spirit called us to do something about medical needs and poverty in Haiti and the Haiti project was born.
+In 2017, the Spirit called us to do something about immigration reform and unjust deportation and the Sanctuary Movement was born.

-Following the inspiration of these and other projects, we envisioned the Micah Initiative – a project to empower small groups to listen to the Spirit’s calling and follow the words of Micah 6:8 to do justice, love kindness, and walk humbly with our God.
+Following the inspiration of these and other projects, the Micah Initiative empowers small groups to listen to the Spirit’s calling and do justice, love kindness, and walk humbly with God.
+(Micah 6:8)

 - A small group (2 or more people) working together in community.

-- The project idea (and funding) must benefit people outside of the church, particularly those experiencing poverty, violence, injustice, or any kind of pain.
+- A project idea that benefits people outside of the church, particularly those experiencing poverty, violence, injustice, or any kind of pain.

-- Tell us how your actions will be “doing justice, loving kindness, and walking humbly with God.”
-Include a plan to support the projects and small groups spiritually – will you pray together, study scripture, read a spiritual book, reflect together on how this is challenging your faith?
-This is a final essential part of the process, as we seek to ground ourselves, as John said, to walk humbly with God.
+- A plan for “doing justice, loving kindness, and walking humbly with God.”
+Include how you will support the projects and small groups spiritually, such as by praying together, studying scripture, or reflecting together on how this is challenging your faith?
+This is an essential part of the process, as we seek to ground ourselves to walk humbly with God.

 Micah Initiative Funding Application

-2. Who is the small group that will be planning and carrying out the project?
+- Identify the small group that will be planning and carrying out the project.

-3. How does your project live out the words of Micah 6:8 to “Do justice, love mercy, and walk humbly with your God”?
+- Describe how your project will live out the words of Micah 6:8 to “Do justice, love mercy, and walk humbly with your God.”

 - How does your project benefit people outside of Forest Hill Church?
 Is there particular attention given to people experiencing poverty, injustice, violence, or pain?
 If so, how?